 As a result, the Libra has a wider sounding soundstage and a clearer level of articulation beyond 5k that really does a nice job of lifting the weight from the upper mids and generally providing a bit more headroom for percussion and synth.
 Those two particular instruments do seem to have more presence on the Libra compared to the Taurus.

 The wide soundstage on the Libra will also take away a bit from the Taurus’s more vocal-centric performance.
 It is not that vocals are suddenly way back in the mix but rather the additional width brings up a much more holographic soundstage where spatial cues beyond vocals make their presence felt.

-The Libra is a more versatile cable for matching to a wider range of IEMs and sources than the Taurus.
-Not that I found the Taurus too niche but rather its thicker bass and mid centric profile leans itself better to more neutral sources.
+The Libra is a more versatile cable for matching a wider range of IEMs and sources than the Taurus.
+Not that I found the Taurus too niche but rather its thicker bass and mid-centric profile lends itself better to more neutral sources.
 Warmer sources such as the Opus#3 and FiiO’s X3 MK3 I found too soft sounding.

 Not so with the Libra 4-core.
 The generally more open and airier presentation pairs really well the Opus#3 and FiiO’s X3 Mark 3.
 At the same time, the balanced tonality still works a charm with the more neutral sources such as the DX200 and AK240.
 You will not find a sharp tone among any of the DAPs mentioned.

 Of particular note was the DX150 pairing.
 We have not reviewed the Dx150 yet but initial impressions of the new Amp 4s is that of warmer and more musical tone than the DX200.